SoftFever/OrcaSlicer/doc/calibration/pressure-advance-calib.md

 The results from these methods should be saved to the material profile in one of the following ways:

-- Nozzle, Pressure Advance **- Recommended**: This will apply the value specified for the selected nozzle size only or a linear interpolation between two nozzle sizes if the exact size is not specified.
+- Nozzle, Pressure Advance **- Recommended**: This applies the value for the selected nozzle size.
+If the exact size is not listed, it uses linear interpolation between the nearest larger and smaller nozzle values.
+If the size is below the minimum or above the maximum listed, it uses the minimum or maximum value.
   ```c++
   0.25,0.09
   0.3,0.065